Freshwater Aquarium Plant Care;

 Besides watts per gallon these other factors are also quite important:

-For MUCH more expanded information about lighting (including more in depth explanations of the above subjects), please read this article:
+For MUCH more expanded information about lighting (including more in-depth explanations of the above subjects), please read this article:

 Suggestions for Lighting your Planted Freshwater Aquarium:

-For example in a 5-6 foot long 125-150 gallon aquarium, four 85 Watt 6400 K SHO staggered in four separate incandescent single sockets will provide ample light in the correct PAR for healthy plant growth.
-I would also stagger the time on/off time for half these lamps with two on for 12 hours and two on for 10 hours.
+For example in a 5-6 foot long 125-150 gallon aquarium, four 85 Watt 6400K SHO staggered in four separate incandescent single sockets will provide ample light in the correct PAR for healthy plant growth.
+I would also stagger the on/off time for these lamps so that two were on for 12 hours and two were on for ten hours.